 Since its launch, Google Shopping’s image-based product listings have proved highly attractive to consumers.
-It has become one of the main sources of new customer acquisition for retailers: data from Bidnamic’s platform shows that by 2020 Google Shopping’s share of retail paid search clicks had reached 65%.
+It has become the main source of new customer acquisition for retailers: data from Bidnamic’s platform shows that by 2020 Google Shopping’s share of retail paid search clicks had reached 65%.

 Enhancements such as Showcase Shopping ads and Smart Shopping have increased the audience and lowered the entry barrier for advertisers, which have in turn led to increased competition.
-Amazon has not been slow to react, and in many verticals is winning over 50% of impressions on Google Shopping.
+Amazon hasn't been slow to react, and in many verticals is winning over 50% of impressions on Google Shopping.

 As well as being a highly competitive channel, the process of managing Google Shopping campaigns can be complex and time-consuming.
 Watch our video, or continue reading to get a better understanding of what’s involved.